Advocacy: Affordable Comprehensive Health Coverage

 Health Equity

 The Health Equity and Accountability Act was introduced in both chambers during the 116th Congress.
-In addition to the Foundation, it has support from nearly 200 organizations, the Congressional Asian Pacific American Caucus, Congressional Black Caucus and Congressional Hispanic Caucus.
+In addition to the Foundation, it has support from nearly 200 organizations, the Congressional Asian Pacific American Caucus, the Congressional Black Caucus, and the Congressional Hispanic Caucus.
+The Foundation also supports the Improving the Social Determinants of Health Act, which would establish a program at the Centers for Disease Control and Prevention (CDC) to improve health outcomes and reduce health inequities.

 Authored By: